Reading Time: 14 minutes

 - A Practitioner’s Resource Guide: Helping Families to Support Their LGBT Children: This free guide offers information and resources to help practitioners throughout health and social service systems implement best practices in engaging and helping families and caregivers support their LGBT children.

-- Gay and Bisexual Men’s Health: This CDC page covers gay and bisexual men’s health.
-The site offers health recommendations and resources on a variety of topics such as discrimination and substance abuse.
+- Mental Health America: This page provides an overview of mental health resources available to LGBTQ+ members.
+The site offers statistics and links to resources on a variety of topics such as discrimination and substance abuse.

-- Gay and Bisexual Men’s Mental Health: This CDC page offers resources that focus on mental health problems associated with male sexual orientation.
-It provides keys for maintaining good mental health as well as additional resources for further support.
+- Gay, Lesbian & Straight Education Network: GLISTEN offers resources that focus on mental health problems with an emphasis on students and educators.
+It provides keys for maintaining good mental health as well as additional resources for schools.

 - Glaad: This organization’s goal is to tackle tough issues and provoke conversations that lead to cultural change.
 It offers resources for transgender people in crisis and general information and support details for the transgender community.